noun: merging diverse, separate elements into a unified whole, aka your book concept or industry research with our creative experience.

 The consult.
 The manuscript evaluation.
 The brainstorming.
 Whether you're in those early stages, need feedback for your completed draft, or are somewhere in-between.

-A manuscript evaluation opens the door for me to walk with you—through, over, and under those are-you-kidding-me gnarly patches for clarity, direction, and feet-on-the-ground strategies.
+A manuscript evaluation opens the door for me to walk with you over and under those are-you-kidding-me gnarly patches for clarity, direction, and feet-on-the-ground strategies.

 And yep, it's all done via a developmental editing lens.

 A manuscript evaluation gives you a five-to-ten-page overview, detailing your manuscript's strengths, gently flagging its weaknesses, offering suggestions: character development, story movement, plot and individual story lines, setting, mood, tone, pacing, rhythm, dialogue, syntax, and the protagonist-antagonistic tensions to create structure.